Bschuster3434/AAVE_Lesson/README.md

 - ATokens
 - DebtTokens

 The Pools are the different assets that you can lend and borrow against.
 New pools get added by the [Pool Address Provider Registry](https://github.com/aave/aave-v3-core/blob/master/contracts/protocol/configuration/PoolAddressesProviderRegistry.sol), which allows different types of markets to be added to the contract.
+'ETH' is one market.
+'DAI' is another.
 The owner of this contract has the ability to add and remove pools from the AAVE contract.

-When you 'supply' a token to the contract, it doesn't merely give access to the pool you provided.
+When you supply a token to the pool, it does more than just keep track of your deposit.
 You will be minted a new asset called an `AToken`.
 This is a yield-generating token that is minted and burned when you supply and withdraw your assets from the AAVE pool.

 This is how AAVE keeps track of your owed tokens and yields within the platform.
-This is treated as a simple EIP20 token, allowing you to transfer and get the balance of this token.
+This is treated as a simple EIP20 token, which allows you to do most of the activities you can do with an ERC20 token.
 Owning this asset is what 'gives' you a yield on the platform.
 When you burn the asset, you are then given your original asset plus whatever interest you accrued.

-`DebtTokens` work in a similar manner, except they are *non-transferable*, mostly-EIP compliant tokens that tracks your principle and interest payment.
+`DebtTokens` work in a similar manner, except they are *non-transferable*, mostly-EIP20 compliant tokens that tracks your principle and interest payment.
 When you burn a debtToken, you need to also provide the subsequent amount of the underlying asset to 'pay off' your debt.
 There are two variations of `DebtTokens`, stable and variable.
 Stable tokens have a fixed interest rate associate with them and variable tokens have a variable rate associated with them.
-We saw this when we could borrow a token at a fixed or variable rate:
+We saw this when we looked to borrow a token at a fixed or variable rate:

 ![variable or stable](./documents/fixed%20vs%20variable%20rate%20loans.png)